tymiles003/excel-automation/README.md

 2#Consolidation with links.py-
 A python script to consolidate excel files with multiple sheets on the basis of a columns into different files using python libraries such as pandas, openpyxl, xlsxwriter etc.

-3#dashboard.bas-
-A VBA script to update array formulas in excel and prepare dashboard with form control elements.
+3#dashboard.bas-A faster & highly flexible VBA script for fetching the data from consolidated file and preparing dashboard.

 4#add_data_format.py-
 A python script to add a sheet with links in other files to prepare sheet in required data format.